acend/kubernetes-basics-training/content/en/docs/01/_index.md

 ## Core concepts

 {{% onlyWhenNot openshift %}}
-With the open source software Kubernetes, you get a platform to deploy your application in a container and operate it at the same time.
+With the open-source software Kubernetes, you get a platform to deploy your application in a container and operate it at the same time.
-Therefore, Kubernetes is also called a _Container Platform_ or the term _Container-as-a-Service_ (CaaS) is used.
+Therefore, Kubernetes is also called a _Container Platform_, or the term _Container-as-a-Service_ (CaaS) is used.
 {{% /onlyWhenNot %}}
 {{% onlyWhen openshift %}}
-With the open source software OpenShift, you get a platform to build and deploy your application in a container as well as operate it at the same time.
+With the open-source software OpenShift, you get a platform to build and deploy your application in a container as well as operate it at the same time.
-Therefore, OpenShift is also called a _Container Platform_ or the term _Container-as-a-Service_ (CaaS) is used.
+Therefore, OpenShift is also called a _Container Platform_, or the term _Container-as-a-Service_ (CaaS) is used.
 {{% /onlyWhen %}}
 Depending on the configuration the term _Platform-as-a-Service_ (PaaS) works as well.